OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 ### Automation as a requirement for reproducibility {#automation}

 Traditionally, observational studies are often viewed as a journey rather than a process: a database expert may extract a data set from the database and hands this over to the data analyst, who may open it in a spreadsheet editor or other interactive tool, and starts working on the analysis.
 In the end, a result is produced, but little is preserved of how it came about.
 The destination of the journey was reached, but it is not possible to retrace the exact steps taken to get there.
-This practice is entirely unacceptable, both because it is not reproducible, but also because it lacks transparency; we do not know exactly what was done to produce the result, so we also cannot verify whether mistakes were made.
+This practice is entirely unacceptable, both because it is not reproducible, but also because it lacks transparency; we do not know exactly what was done to produce the result, so we also cannot verify that no mistakes were made.

 Every analysis generating evidence must therefore be fully automated.
 By automated we mean the analysis should be implemented as a single script, and we should be able to redo the entire analysis from database in CDM format to results, including tables and figures, with a single command.
 The analysis can be of arbitrary complexity, perhaps producing just a single count, or generating empirically calibrated estimates for millions of research questions, but the same principle applies.
 The script can invoke other scripts, which in turn can invoke even lower-level analysis processes.

-The analysis script can be implemented in any computer language, although in OHDSI the preferred language is R. Thanks to the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) package, we can connect directly to the data in CDM format, and many advanced analytic are available through the other packages in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
+The analysis script can be implemented in any computer language, although in OHDSI the preferred language is R. Thanks to the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) R package, we can connect directly to the data in CDM format, and many advanced analytic are available through the other R packages in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).

 ### Programming best practices